Benoîte Groult: Personal life

 Benoîte Groult was married three times.
 In 1944, she married medical student Pierre Heuyer, who died soon afterward of tuberculosis.
 In 1951, she married journalist Georges de Caunes with whom she had two daughters, Blandine and Lison.
 She later married the writer Paul Guimard (1921–2004).
 The couple had one daughter, Constance.

-Benoîte Groult had a holiday home in Derrynane (Republic of Ireland) and spent the summer there from 1977 till 2003.
-The French president François Mitterrand visited her there in 1988.
+Benoîte Groult had a holiday home in Derrynane, Ireland, and spent the summers there from 1977 till 2003.
+French president François Mitterrand visited her there in 1988.